zertyz/encryptable-tokio-fs/README.md

 A drop-in, API-identical replacement for `tokio::fs` with transparent opt-in, non-framing stream cipher encryption.

 This crate ~~is~~ *aims to be* a full API mirror of `tokio::fs`.
 When a cryptographic key is provided, data is automatically encrypted/decrypted using the `XChaCha20` stream cipher during file reads and writes, requiring zero application-side code changes.

 To use it:
 1) Search and replace all `tokio::fs` for `encryptable-tokio-fs::fs`
-2) To enable encryption, call `encryptable-tokio-fs::fs::set_key()`.
+2) To enable encryption, call `encryptable-tokio-fs::fs::set_keys()` (or helper alternatives).
 All file operations, from that point on, will be encrypted.
 3) By not setting a key, file operations will be exactly the same as `tokio::fs` -- a.k.a., "plain-text".

 ## Example